The Shattered Planet That Lives On: What Vesta Tells Us About Cosmic Ruins

 For years, scientists debated what Vesta really was.

-Too small to be a planet.
-Too structured to be an accident.
+She was too small to be a planet (sorry Pluto, I still love you), but too structured to be an accident.

 Billions of years ago, when the solar system was still wild and raw, massive collisions weren’t rare.
-Worlds were built with violence, and sometimes, undone by it.
+Worlds were built with violence, and sometimes, completely undone by it in the blink of an eye and without warning.

 In fact, over 6% of the meteorites that fall on our planet come from Vesta.

-We’ve been holding pieces of her without even realizing it.
+We’ve been holding pieces of her without even realizing it, little pieces of stardust in our pockets.

 Other Reads from the Cosmic Echo Chamber: